-In total, these purchases amounted to almost CAD 13 trillion (or USD 10 trillion), depending on the exchange rates used.
-19 Since this study was prepared, the share of government bonds held by central banks globally has increased further especially after the start of the COVID-19 pandemic.
-The combined increase in total assets held by the Fed, ECB, BOE and BOJ between the end of February 29, 2020 and March 31, 2021 approached 59%.
-20
+In total, these purchases amounted to almost CAD 13 trillion (or USD 10 trillion), depending on the exchange rates used.19 Since this study was prepared, the share of government bonds held by central banks globally has increased further especially after the start of the COVID-19 pandemic, reaching approximately USD 26 trillion at the end of March 2022.
+The combined increase in total assets held by the Fed, ECB, BOE and BOJ between the end of February 29, 2020 (pre-pandemic) and March 31, 2022 approached 70%.20

 In the wake of the COVID-19 pandemic, the Bank of Canada introduced its own QE program for the first time.
-It committed to temporarily buy 40% of all Canadian Treasury bills offered at auction and CAD 5 billion of Canadian federal government bonds each week, as well as corporate and provincial government bonds.
-21 As a result, the balance sheet of the Bank of Canada increased from CAD 154 billion on March 31, 2020 to CAD 552.4 on March 2021, an increase of 258%.
-22 As the economy improved and the need for QE decreased, the Bank of Canada decided to start unwinding some of its QE measures.
-23 The specific objective of the asset buying program has been to support short-term liquidity and lower long-term interest rates, while still using conventional monetary policy to lower short term interest rates.
-The Bank of Canada has been successful thus far in reaching its objective, with long-term rates at 1.2% at the end of December 2020.
+It committed to temporarily buy 40% of all Canadian Treasury bills offered at auction and CAD 5 billion of Canadian federal government bonds each week, as well as corporate and provincial government bonds.21 As a result, the balance sheet of the Bank of Canada increased from CAD 154.1 billion on March 31, 2020 to a record high of CAD 575.4 billion on March 10, 2021, an increase of 273%.22 As the economy improved and the need for QE decreased, the Bank of Canada decided to start unwinding some of its QE measures.23 On October 27, 2021 the Bank of Canada ended the expansion of its QE program and announced a move into the reinvestment phase effective November 1, 2021.24 This meant that no new net purchases would take place and the size of its balance sheet would remain at similar levels.
+By March 31, 2022, the balance sheet of the Bank of Canada stood at CAD 486.5 billion a decrease of 15.4% since the peak reached in early March 2021.